Pavement Licences

 Applying for a pavement licence

-The fee to apply is £100 which is payable at the end of the online application form. *Please note that non-payment will mean that your application will not forwarded to licensing for consideration.
+The fee to apply is £100 which is payable at the end of the online application form. *Please note that non-payment will mean that your application will not be forwarded to licensing for consideration.

 We recommend that you talk to neighbouring businesses before applying.
 This will help you to take noise and nuisance concerns into account in your application.